0.0

 wxRuby3/Shapes is not a straight port of wxShapeFramework although much of the structure is maintained with the following major implementation differences:

-• wxRuby3/Shapes implements a totally different serialization scheme in which none of the XML serializer code has been ported.
-In fact wxRuby3/Shapes does not offer any XML serialization out of the box but instead provides a more adaptable implementation with (for now) two supported output formats; JSON and YAML.
+• wxRuby3/Shapes implements a totally different serialization scheme in which none of the XML serializer code has been ported but instead relies on the FIRM gem for serialization support.

 • Related to this the internal management of shape references has been changed as well as this was tightly linked to the serialization implementation.